Fallen Angels (1995 film): Critical receptionFallen Angels was released in September 1995, premiering at the 1995 Toronto International Film Festival, where it received considerable critical success and became the focus of the festival for its notable visual style.

 In the Chicago Sun-Times, Roger Ebert gave Fallen Angels three stars out of a possible four.
 Ebert stated the film appealed to a niche audience including art students, "the kinds of people you see in the Japanese animation section of the video store, with their sleeves cut off so you can see their tattoos", and "those who subscribe to more than three film magazines", but would prove unsuitable for an average moviegoer.
 Stephen Holden of The New York Times said the film relied more on style than substance and wrote: "Although the story takes a tragic turn, the movie feels as weightless as the tinny pop music that keeps its restless midnight ramblers darting around the city like electronic toy figures in a gaming arcade."

 In the Village Voice, J. Hoberman wrote:The acme of neo-new-wavism, the ultimate in MTV alienation, the most visually voluptuous flick of the fin de siècle, a pyrotechnical wonder about mystery, solitude, and the irrational love of movies that pushes Wong's style to the brink of self-parody.

 Hoberman and Amy Taubin both placed Fallen Angels on their lists for the top 10 films of the decade, and the Village Voice's decade-end critics poll placed Fallen Angels at No. 10, the highest-ranking of any Wong Kar-wai film.

 Rotten Tomatoes reported that 95% of critics have given the film a positive review based on 22 reviews, with an average rating of 7.90/10.
+Critic Roger Ebert of the Chicago Sun-Times wrote that he "felt transported back to the 1960s films of Jean-Luc Godard" and praised Fallen Angels as "a film that was not afraid of its audience."
+Edward Guthmann of the San Francisco Chronicle described Wong as bringing "tremendous vigor and audacity to the effort, asking us to question the most basic rules of storytelling and commercial filmmaking."
+Kevin Thomas of the Los Angeles Times called it "an exhilarating rush of a movie, with all manner of go-for-broke visual bravura that expresses perfectly the free spirits of [Wong’s] bold young people."

 On Metacritic, the film has a weighted average score of 71 out of 100 based on 13 critic reviews, indicating "generally favorable reviews".
+Reviews on the site highlighted the film’s distinctive visual style and unconventional storytelling.
+TV Guide praised its "extraordinary emotional depth," while Lisa Alspector of the Chicago Reader wrote that Wong "makes these five self-consciously idiosyncratic types—often seen through distorting lenses in cinematographer Christopher Doyle’s somber, garish Hong Kong—fully and instantly believable."
+Kevin Thomas of the Los Angeles Times called it "an exhilarating rush of a movie, with all manner of go-for-broke visual bravura that expresses perfectly the free spirits of his bold young people."